 Room: 0.10

-+49 3834 420 3156
++49 3834 420 3583

 Chair of Political Sociology and Methods of Political Science

-In my PhD project, I investigate how the generations of the Russian minority in Estonia perceive political narratives from both Russia and Estonia, focusing on distinct socialization experiences including the experience of historical turning points as well as the individual’s socioeconomic status and social environment.
+In my PhD project, I investigate how Russian-speakers in Estonia perceive political narratives from both Estonia and Russia, focusing on distinct socialization experiences including the experience of historical turning points as well as the individual’s socioeconomic status and social environment.
+Thereby, my interest lies in the perception and navigation of political narratives from Russia and Estonia and generational differences in how individuals interpret or negotiate these narratives.

 - Participation in the Council of the Baltic Sea States (CBSS) Summer University 2024 Balticness in Transition: Identity and Resilience in the Baltic Sea Region, Tallinn University, July 15-21, 2024.